ublue-os/website/docs/blog/posts/bazzite-buzz-01.md

 - Added new features and fixed issues with GNOME variants of Bazzite.
     - Removed unnecessary preinstalled applications.
     - Added [Extension Manager](https://flathub.org/apps/com.mattjakeman.ExtensionManager) to replace Extensions.
-    - Fixed VRR not working.
-    - Removed AppIndicator as a preinstalled extension.
+    - Fixed VRR not working due to AppIndicator.
+Removed it as a preinstalled extension, but can be installed again just be aware that VRR breaks.

 ## Fixes
 - Preserve Decky launcher after updates.